-Class hours: 2 lecture and 2 lecture/lab Prereq: "C" or higher in FENG 30 and ELEC 41.
+Class hours: 2 lecture and 2 lecture/lab Prereq: "C" or higher in FENG 30 and FLEC 41

 Description: This course builds on the skills acquired in the FENG 30 Basic Air Conditioning and Refrigeration course.
 This develops advanced skills for technicians, air conditioning and refrigeration helpers, and an introduction to mechanical engineering.
 This course covers the performance evaluation on working systems under various conditions along with developing refrigerant diagnostic skills.
 EPA Recovery Certification is required.
-S installation, components, and theory of residential domestic solar hot water systems.
+S systems.
 Students will engage in handson activities, as well as individual and team assignments.
 Students must have the ability to climb ladders, work at a height of ten feet off of the ground, operate soldering torches, work in a hot water environment, work productively both individually and in teams, and be able to lift 50 pounds in weight.
+S